parse-community/parse-server/README.md

 ## Basic Options

 * `appId` **(required)** - The application id to host with this server instance.
 You can use any arbitrary string.
-For migrated apps, this should match your hosted Parse app.
+For migrated apps, this should match your hosted Parse api.
 * `masterKey` **(required)** - The master key to use for overriding ACL security.
 You can use any arbitrary string.
 Keep it secret!
-For migrated apps, this should match your hosted Parse app.
+For migrated apps, this should match your hosted Parse api.
 * `databaseURI` **(required)** - The connection string for your database, i.e. `mongodb://user:pass@host.com/dbname`.
 Be sure to [URL encode your password](https://app.zencoder.com/docs/guides/getting-started/special-characters-in-usernames-and-passwords) if your password has special characters.
 * `port` - The default port is 1337, specify this parameter to use a different port.
 * `serverURL` - URL to your Parse Server (don't forget to specify http:// or https://).
 This URL will be used when making requests to Parse Server from Cloud Code.